TZstatsADS/fall2022-project1-ferrasuryani98/figs/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1:  What's in a realist's mind?

 ### Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+Any graphs or charts produced in the work of this project can be found here.